Martar189/Lession-Detection-with-YOLO/README.md

 2. Learning Rate and Optimiser

 3. Dropout Layer

-Regularization technique for reducing overfitting in neural networks by preventing complex co-adaptations on training data
+Regularization technique for reducing overfitting in neural networks by preventing complex co-adaptations on training data.
+Neurons are cancelled at random based on the chosen droupout value

 ![Dropout explained](https://cdn-images-1.medium.com/max/600/0*dOZ6esAristenchF.png)